pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

       .then(data => processDataInWorker(data))
     }

-You can turn into this:
+You can turn it into this:

     :::js
     async function getProcessedData(url) {